raghuhallyal95999/Web-Technology-Public-Griveance-Forum-/How To Run Our Code(ReadMe).txt

-Steps to run our code
+Steps to run my code

 -->Copy(Ctrl+C) from the file where you cloned.